BenNeise/bennneise.github.io/_posts/2015-05-15-defining-the-clonefrom-attribute-of-a-blueprint-via-build-profile-in-vrealize-automation.markdown

 2. Go to **Infrastructure** > **Blueprints** > **Build Profiles**
 3. Edit the build profile for the template which you wish to update
 4. Under **Custom Properties**, modify the **CloneFrom **property, setting the new value to be the name of your updated template.
-5. Save your changes ÔÇô remember to click the little green check-mark, before clicking **Ok**!
+5. Save your changes  - remember to click the little green check-mark, before clicking **Ok**!